 Orange Cranberry Marmalade, available from Stonewall Kitchen

-For homemade cranberry spreads to use, try some of our recipes:
+For more homemade spreads to use, try some of our recipes:

 When it comes to choosing what spread to use, the brie is in your court!
 Wrapped in puff pastry and baked with cheese, any selection is bound to be a delicious accompaniment.